austin-chan/cornellapp/README.md

 | Dispatcher |  ---->  | Store |  ---->  | View |
 --------------         ---------         --------
 ```
 The Cornellapp Dispatcher communicates all changes to the Stores in the pub/sub pattern using event triggers and listeners.
+Then the stores transmit the data to all the components by calling `setState` on the root component (CAApp).

 ## Isomorphic Javascript Structure
 Cornellapp is entirely written in Javascript (Node), allowing logic to be shared when executing code in the frontend and backend.
 Using the same language in the Cornellapp frontend and backend cuts down development time, obviates possible confusion between multiple languages, and most importantly allows client-side rendering to be run in the server-side environment, making the application a single isomorphic entity.
 The isomorphic attribute enables the application to deliver pre-rendered pages that only need to be initialized in the client-side instead of delivering empty pages that need to be completely built client-side.
 This also prevents the modern phenomenon known by some as the [Flash of Client-Side Rendering](https://twitter.com/codepo8/status/576677287124426752), which degrades the user experience and occurs commonly in client-side frameworks like Angular and Ember.
 Additionally, pre-rendered markup reduces user loading time and dramatically improves SEO strength.
 Thus, [React](http://facebook.github.io/react/) was chosen as the frontend Javascript framework, as it's the only real way to create isomorphic javascript applications.